 As for your hair itself, be sure to treat it carefully to maintain its health and ability to grow.
-Not only does this mean that you should use specialised products, but it also requires limiting your use of hairdryers and hot styling tools.
+Not only does this mean that you should use specialized products, but it also requires limiting your use of hairdryers and hot styling tools.
 As high heat can damage your hair and cause breakage and hair loss, allowing your hair to dry naturally is ideal if you’re looking to thicken your locks.
 If you must use a dryer, be sure to put it on a low setting and use a heat protectant spray.
-If, after making these changes, your hair still requires an extra boost, consider trialling natural hair remedies, regrowth treatments and volumising products.
+If, after making these changes, your hair still requires an extra boost, consider trialing natural hair remedies, regrowth treatments, and volumizing products.

 Hair Regrowth for Men